Chlorodyne: Imitations

 Besides the generics, a number of rival sellers marketed their own branded versions of the formula, brands such as "Freeman's", "Teasdale's", and "Towle's".
 It can be seen from the illustrations that the authenticity of these rival brands was hotly contested.
 Another version, Shinyaku (lit. "divine-medicine"), was developed in Japan and sold domestically for many years, although its most toxic ingredients were replaced over time for reasons of safety and legality.

-Criticism From the Medical Community
+Criticism from the medical community

-Between 1861 and 1862 The British Medical Journal featured several pieces of criticism of chlorodyne including one lead article that featured it as an example of "Professional Testimonial-Mongers."
+Between 1861 and 1862 The British Medical Journal featured several pieces of criticism of chlorodyne including one lead article that featured it as an example of "Professional Testimonial-Mongers".
 Alongside this are two letters from practising doctors.
 Both include significant distaste at the repeated inclusion of advertisement for Chlorodyne from Dr. Browne in a previous issue.
-Furthermore scepticism of its usefulness over other opioids and a general distaste for its Homeopathic advertisement is a consistent theme.
+Furthermore scepticism of its usefulness over other opioids and a general distaste for its homeopathic advertisement is a consistent theme.